Have you been wondering what are the qualifications to homeschool my child and what do I need for home school teaching?

 - Review the parental qualifications to homeschool for your area.

-- File necessary to paperwork (if transferring from public school or other school).
+- File necessary to paperwork (if required, or if transferring from public school or other school).

 - Understand your “teaching” method.